jacklul/pihole-updatelists/README.md

 _Alternatively you can clone this repo and `sudo bash install.sh`._

+If **systemd** is available this will also add service and timer unit files to the system, otherwise a crontab entry in `/etc/cron.d/pihole-updatelists` will be created.

 **In the future to quickly update the script you can use `sudo pihole-updatelists --update`.**

 Note that in most cases you will be able to execute this script globally as `pihole-updatelists` command but some will require you to add `/usr/local/sbin` to `$PATH` or execute it via `/usr/local/sbin/pihole-updatelists`.

 ### Disable default gravity update schedule

-_If you don't plan on updating adlists you can skip this and set `UPDATE_GRAVITY=false` in the configuration file._
+_If you don't plan on updating adlists or want to keep Pi-hole's gravity update schedule you should skip this section and set `UPDATE_GRAVITY=false` in the configuration file._

 You should disable entry with `pihole updateGravity` command in `/etc/cron.d/pihole` as this script already runs it: